lindsaygelle/emojipedia/README.md

 ## Category commands
+#### -a, anchor
+Print out specific anchor point that the category is found on the unicode.org page.
 ```$ emojipedia category <name> [-a | anchor]```
+#### -e, emoji
+Print out the emoji that fall under this particular category.
 ```$ emojipedia category <name> [-e | emoji]```
+#### -h, href
+Print out the URL with the anchor tag appended for the accessed category.
 ```$ emojipedia category <name> [-h | href]```